 Violence against women and girls has long been a global pandemic and is a national tragedy in Australia.

-Before Covid-19, 243 million women and girls worldwide, between 15-49 years had experienced sexual and/or physical violence.
+Before Covid-19, 243 million women and girls worldwide between 15-49 years had experienced sexual and/or physical violence.
 Usually by a partner in the last 12 months.
-And in 2019, 74 women and 27 Australian children were killed.
-We cannot know the true effects of this violence, as only 40% of victims actually report their abuse.
+Last year, 43 women and 16 Australian children were killed.
+Unfortunately, we cannot know the true effects of this violence, as only 40% of victims actually report their abuse.

 Statistics show that an overwhelming percentage of victims are abused by an intimate partner.
-This abuse not only affects the victims, but also their children.
-Growing up in a violent situation can have dramatic effects on a child’s capacity to learn, develop relationships and engage in community life.
+This abuse affects not only the victims but also their children.
+Growing up in a violent situation can dramatically affect a child’s capacity to learn, develop relationships and engage in community life.

 Violence against Women & Girls in Australia

-The 2016 Personal Safety Survey conducted by the Australian Bureau of Statistics found that since the age of 15:
+As outlined in yesterday’s 16 Days article, a Personal Safety Survey conducted by the Australian Bureau of Statistics (ABS) found that since the age of 15:

 - 1 in 3 Australian women had experienced physical violence.

-- Most of these, 1 in 4 Australian women, had experienced violence by an intimate partner.
+- 1 in 4 Australian women had experienced violence by an intimate partner.

 - 1 in 5 Australian women had experienced sexual violence.

-- Australian women are most likely to experience physical and sexual violence in their home, at the hands of a male current or ex-partner.
+- Australian women are most likely to experience physical and sexual violence at home, at the hands of a male current or ex-partner.

 - Of women who had children in their care when they experienced violence from an ex‑partner, 68 per cent reported that the children had seen or heard the violence.

-Since January this year, 48 women in Australia have died due to violence.
-This is a devastating statistic.
-And since the outbreak of Covid-19, all types of violence against women and girls has increased.
-A survey undertaken by the Australian Institute of Criminology found that more than half of the women who had experience violence before the pandemic, said that it had become worse since the outbreak of Covid-19.
+Since the start of this year, 41 women and 43 children in Australia have died due to violence.
+This is a devastating statistic, outpacing the totals for last year, and in fact, all types of violence against women and girls have increased since the pandemic upended the world nearly 3 years ago.
+A survey undertaken by the Australian Institute of Criminology found that more than half of the women who had experienced violence before the pandemic said it had worsened since the outbreak.
 Read more here.

 Because of worldwide lockdowns and social distancing orders, many victims are trapped in isolation with their abusers.
-Because of security, health and money worries, there has been increased rates of violence in the home.
+In addition, because of security, health and money worries, there have been increased rates of violence in the home.
 Also, they are isolated from people and resources to help them and also have restricted movement.

 Slavery Survivors in The Freedom Hub Survivor School

-The women and girls in our care have all experienced serious forms of abuse.
+The women and girls in our care have all experienced severe forms of abuse.
 Many have experienced extreme violence.

-Sometimes the slavery starts with a genuine love relationship that gets controlling.
+Sometimes slavery starts with a genuine love relationship that gets controlling.
 Then it becomes abusive.
 Finally, it becomes servitude as the woman loses all freedoms.
 She cannot leave the house unaccompanied.
 She cannot have a phone or a bank account.
 Friends or any choices of her own are completely taken away.
-On Day 5 of this series we will share a real story of this situation.
+Throughout this series, we will share real stories from survivors who experienced this situation.

 We also help girls who have been victims of forced marriage.
-When she runs, she has shamed her family and loses all the safety that usually come with having a loving family and community.
-Life alone, scared, and risking not being able to complete her education, is a brave choice for a young girl who runs from a violent abusive marriage.
-On Day 7 of this series we will share a real story of forced marriage here in Australia.
+When she runs, she shames her family and loses all the safety that usually comes with having a loving family and community.
+Life alone, scared, and risking not being able to complete her education is a brave choice for a young girl who runs from a violent, abusive marriage.

-As a part of this series we are asking all women to share these blogs to raise awareness.
+As a part of this series, we ask all women to share these blogs to raise awareness.